How to become an elementary school teacher

 The path to becoming a teacher involves many steps, both in terms of education and practical training.
 Some of these include:

-- Completing a bachelor's degree teacher education program or earning a bachelor's degree in the subject you wish to teach
+- Completing a bachelor's degree in elementary education or earning a bachelor's degree in the subject you wish to teach

 - Earning a teaching certificate through an accredited certification program